 - Logistics.
 You have to ship your products to the event’s location.
 If you want to exhibit heavy machinery and/or your products are extremely fragile and require special shipping conditions, the costs can be astronomical, especially when factoring in insurance, storage, and private security officers at the venue.

 - On-site promotion.
-This includes printing promotional materials, the costs of giveaways and/or samples, as well as the food and drinks offered to the visitors, the possible party organized at the booth with a DJ or band, etc.
+This includes printing promotional materials, the costs of giveaways and/or samples, as well as the food and drinks offered to the visitors, the possible party organized at the showroom with a DJ or band, etc.

 - Impact on the environment.
 In the past few years, everyone has become increasingly aware of the high carbon footprint of trade shows.
 For example, one single trade show means hundreds of thousands of passengers flying to the other side of the Earth just for a few days.
-Building an exhibit booth requires lots of natural resources, which end up being discarded as soon as the event ends, generating incredible amounts of waste.
+Building an exhibit showroom requires lots of natural resources, which end up being discarded as soon as the event ends, generating incredible amounts of waste.
 More and more brands are advocating for sustainability, and the shift to digital events is likely to help them reach their goals.

-In comparison, virtual booths don’t have these high financial requirements.
+In comparison, virtual showrooms don’t have these high financial requirements.
 They are a one-time investment, meaning that you only pay once for their development, and then you can use them all-year-round, wherever you want, including:

 - On your website